Paulymorphous/GoogleMapsDownloader/README.md

-# GoogleMapsDownloader
-This script downloads images from Google Maps.
+# Download Images from Google Maps